lukecav/awesome-woocommerce/README.md

 * [Ajax Search for WooCommerce](https://wordpress.org/plugins/ajax-search-for-woocommerce/) -   The most popular WooCommerce product search.
 Gives your users a well-designed advanced AJAX search bar with live search suggestions.
 * [Stock Triggers for WooCommerce](https://wordpress.org/plugins/stock-triggers-for-woocommerce/) -   Automatic product stock increase/decrease actions for WooCommerce.
 * [Split Order By Warehouse for WooCommerce](https://wordpress.org/plugins/split-order-by-warehouse/) -   A store owner might like to see orders related to the warehouse only.
 This plugin helps split into multiple orders as per the number of warehouses in that particular order.
-* [CartPops – High Converting Add To Cart Popup For WooCommerce ](https://wordpress.org/plugins/cartpops/) -   This plugin allows you to show an elegant drawer/side cart each time a new product is added to the cart.
+* [CartPops – High Converting Add To Cart Popup For WooCommerce](https://wordpress.org/plugins/cartpops/) -   This plugin allows you to show an elegant drawer/side cart each time a new product is added to the cart.
+* [Customer verification for WooCommerce](https://wordpress.org/plugins/customer-email-verification-for-woocommerce/) -   The Customer verification helps WooCommerce store owners to reduce registration spam by requiring customers to verify their email address when they register an account on your store, before they can access their account area.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.